Nine essential CV details ‒ and some that should be removed

 So, you're looking for a job and want to know how to write a CV?
-Take a look at the top five things you should always include in your CV to ensure your job applications impress every employer.
+Take a look at the top nine things that you should always include in your CV ‒ plus what details you should remove ‒ to ensure that your job applications impress every employer.

-The first thing to include in your CV is your name.
+The first thing to include in your curriculum vitae (CV) is your name.
 Let's clarify that only your first name and surname are required ‒ no middle names, please.
-Then put your professional job title next to your name.
+Then put your professional job title with your name.
 These details act as the title of your CV.
-Therefore, the phrase “curriculum vitae” should not get a mention — ever.
+Therefore, the phrase “curriculum vitae” should not get a mention.

-Your contact details sit comfortably beside your name and professional title.
+Your contact information sits comfortably beside your name and professional title.
 At the very least, you should detail your phone number and email address.
 Once upon a time, it was customary to include your full address too.
-However, as most application forms require a home address, there's little need to double up on this information.
-That said, if location is important to the role you’re applying for, you can list your town and county of residence.
+However, as snail mail is largely a communication method of the past, there's little need to add this information.
+You can limit your location to your town of residence.

 Another key component to include in your CV is your employment history.
 This section details your positions of employment in reverse-chronological order ‒ so your most recent role is at the beginning.

 For each job, include your dates of employment, your job title, the company, and bullet points detailing your duties and achievements.
 The experiences you gained in these roles are key components of your CV, since they let the hiring manager get an understanding of your skills and abilities based on your work history.

 In theory, your most recent role should take up the most room because it's usually the peak of your career so far and therefore showcases your best abilities.
 The older the job, the less detail it requires.
 If you have a role that's older than 10 years, you may decide to remove it from your CV completely.